Joseph Valachi

 Joseph Michael Valachi (September 22, 1904 (Note: September 22, 1904, is a birth date most commonly used, however, September 22, 1903, is a birth date that has also been cited.) – April 3, 1971) was an American mobster in the Genovese crime family who was the first member of the Italian-American Mafia to acknowledge its existence publicly in 1963.
 He is credited with the popularization of the term Cosa Nostra.

 Valachi was convicted of drug trafficking in 1959, and sentenced to 15 years' imprisonment.
-In 1962 while he and Genovese family boss Vito Genovese were in prison together, he murdered an inmate whom he thought was a hitman sent by Genovese, and was sentenced to life imprisonment.
+In 1962, while he and Genovese family boss Vito Genovese were in prison together, he murdered an inmate who he thought was a hitman sent by Genovese, and was sentenced to life imprisonment.
 Valachi subsequently became an informant and government witness, and the next year testified before a U.S. Senate committee in what became known as the Valachi hearings.
 He disclosed previously unknown information about the Italian-American Mafia, including its structure, operations, rituals, and membership.
 His testimony was the first major violation of omertà, the Mafia's code of silence, and the first concrete evidence that the Italian-American Mafia existed to federal authorities and the general public.
 Valachi died in prison on April 3, 1971.

 Early life

 Valachi was born on September 22, 1904 in the East Harlem area of New York City, United States, to Domenico Villacci and Maria Michela Casale.
 His parents were impoverished Italian immigrants from Cervinara, in the region of Campania.
-His father was a violent alcoholic, and Valachi later blamed his background for his having turned to organized crime.
+His father was a violent alcoholic, and Valachi later blamed his background for turning to organized crime.